theonethatgotcaught/Omega/README.md

 **Preparation**
 Create new GitHub repository
 Create python notebook with Colab
-Eda to see what we need to preprocessing
+We did an Eda to see what we need to preprocessing Merged the keywords with the text

+  Clean the data
+    Delete the links
+    Upper case to lower case
+    Delete unnecessary symbols: @, #,...

+  Tokenizer (spacy tokenizer )
+    Lemmatize
+    Ponctuation
+    Remove numbers
+    Remove stopwords

+**Data

 ## 🧾 Results and solution